 Counselling gives an opportunity to explore difficult feelings relating to a palliative diagnosis, with the possibility of making them more manageable and easier to understand.

-Many people do not think of counselling services when they consider hospice care, but it is a huge part of the support we provide here at the hospice and in the community.
-Many of the people we support may also be referred to our Inpatient Unit or be accessing services provided by The Orangery.
-But others are simply referred to the hospice for our counselling services alone.
+Many people do not think of counselling services when they consider hospice care, but it is a huge part of the support we provide here at the hospice.
+Many of the people we support may access other hospice services, such as our Inpatient Unit or The Orangery, but others are simply referred to the hospice for our counselling services alone.

 We usually offer one to one weekly counselling appointments, which can be flexible around your needs.
 These can take place in person in our counselling suites at the hospice, or we offer telephone appointments for those who prefer this option.

 Our bereavement support service provides a safe and confidential environment where you can talk about your bereavement.